samm81/dmv-slang/README.md

 * Tuff - looking nice or cool similar to dope
 * Jone/Fry/Bake/etc - to talk about someone
 * Cop - to buy or get something new
-* That's the move - a good course of action
 * Cook - to insult or talk down about
 * Hip - to be "in the know."
 Often used in a literal sense, eg "I got him hip about the sale"
 * Bricks - a long time "this is gonna take bricks"